Dr. Margriet Theron, President

 President of both the Rotorua Multicultural Council and of the NZ Federation of

 Daniel was born in New Zealand and is half Samoan and half European.
 He graduated John Paul College and aspires to go to university to study Communications.
-He is a Prefect and Pacifica Islander Captain at his school.
+He was a Prefect and Pacifica Islander Captain at his school.
 Daniel has only been a member of RMC for 1 year but has learnt so much about the rich cultures in Rotorua and New Zealand.